Bong Suntay

-Jesus Manuel Angel "Bong" Cabochan Suntay (born November 15, 1970) is a Filipino businessman, lawyer and politician.
+Jesus Manuel Angel "Bong" Cabochan Suntay (born November 15, 1970) is a Filipino businessman, lawyer, and politician who has served as the representative of Quezon City's 4th district since 2025; he previously held the seat from 2019 to 2022.

 The owner of a taxi operator in Metro Manila, Suntay heads the Philippine National Taxi Operators Association.
-He is also the founder of LPG chain Cleanfuel.
+He is also the founder of the liquefied petroleum gas chain Cleanfuel.

-Suntay was a longtime member of the Quezon City Council serving from 1998 to 2004 and from 2007 to 2016.
-He was also a member of the House of Representatives of the Philippines serving Quezon City's 4th district from 2019 to 2022.
+Suntay was a longtime member of the Quezon City Council, serving from 1998 to 2004 and from 2007 to 2016.
 He narrowly defeated Marvin Rillo in the 2025 local elections by 200 votes.

 Early life and education

-Jesus Manuel Angel Cabochan Suntay was born on November 15, 1970 in Quezon City to Angelo Abad Santos Suntay and Carolina Cabochan.
-His parents were businesspeople.
-His father was a linotypist and an executive at A. Soriano Corporation.
-His mother is part of the Cabochan family who owns the El Oro Engravers.
+Jesus Manuel Angel Cabochan Suntay was born on November 15, 1970.
+His father, Angelo Abad Santos Suntay, was a linotypist and an executive at A. Soriano Corporation.
+His mother, Carolina Cabochan, is part of the Cabochan family who owns the El Oro Engravers.

 Suntay was encouraged by his father to pursue a career on computers during his high school years but the younger Suntay decided to become a lawyer and businessman.

+His paternal great-grandfather, Ángel Suntay was a representative for the first district of Bulacan from 1928 to 1931.

 He then attended the De La Salle University for his pre-law studies.

-He graduated from San Beda College obtaining his law degree in 1996 and passing the bar examination the following year.
+Suntay graduated from San Beda College with a law degree in 1996, passing the bar examination the following year.
 He worked as an associate and partner lawyer but also started his own business ventures.

 Business career

-Suntay around 1989 started Basic Taxi, a taxi business when he was still a freshman student at San Beda.
+Around 1989, Suntay established Basic Taxi, a taxi business when he was still a freshman student at San Beda.
 He started with five second-hand units but grew to a fleet of 1,200 units.

-Suntay has promoted the usage liquified petroleum gas for taxis in the Philippines to combat rising prices of gasoline.
+Suntay has promoted the usage liquefied petroleum gas for taxis in the Philippines to combat rising prices of gasoline.
 He tested the conversion kit on five of his taxi units in 2004.
 He later acquired exclusive rights to sell auto LPG conversion kit from Tartarini in Italy.
 Shell installed a LPG conversion facility in his garage.

 He later established Cleanfuel in 2006 since large traditional petrol companies are unwilling to service LPG to small taxi operators.
 As of 2022, Cleanfuel has 134 stations in Luzon and Visayas including those which are still being set up.

 Civic involvement

-Suntay became president of Philippine National Taxi Operators Association.
+Suntay became president of Philippine National Taxi Operators Association Inc. (PNTOA) in the 2000s.
 As head, he had to balance calling for fare increase amidst rising cost of fuel.
+He also served as president of the National Taxi Association Federation (NTAF).

 When carsharing service Uber entered the Philippines market, Suntay lobbied for it and similar services to get regulated.